Bear Man Bluff Ranch

-The equipment to operate the property includes, bulldozers, tractors w/ implements, an excavator, dump truck, tree spade and dozens of smaller implements and tools.
+The equipment to operate the property includes bulldozers, tractors w/ implements, an excavator, a dump truck, a tree spade, and dozens of smaller implements and tools.

-Water: The property lies on the bank of the Neches River and a tributary known as Bear Man Lake.
+The property lies on the bank of the Neches River and a tributary known as Bear Man Lake.
 Running through the middle of the property is Little Black Creek forming the environment for the hundreds of large cypress trees on the property.
-The bridge running over the creek to access the lodge was engineered to create another lovely lake that contains catfish and crappie.

-A four acre trophy bass lake on the property includes a fishing dock, boat ramp and has been stocked with Coppernose Bluegill, Redear Sunfish and a mixture of pure strain Florida bass and F-1 hybrids.
+A four-acre trophy bass lake on the property includes a fishing dock, and boat ramp and has been stocked with Coppernose Bluegill, Redear Sunfish, and a mixture of pure-strain Florida bass and F-1 hybrids.

-A 250 deep water well provides all of the water for the irrigation and keeping the bass lake full.
-A smaller well is utilized for the homes.
+A 250 deep water well provides all of the water for the homes, irrigation, and keeping the bass lake full.

 During the Civil War, the property was known to harbor mystery men who kept hidden but commonly left out bear meat for the steamboat captains who would leave bread, bacon and other staples.
 These men became known as the bear men and ultimately the area became Bear Mans Bluff.